Gliese 15 Ab: Discovery

+Orbit

 Gliese 15 Ab has a close inner orbit around Gliese 15 A with a semi-major axis of only 0.0717 ± 0.0034 AU, making an orbital period that is just a little longer than 11.4 days, the orbit appears to be relatively circular, with an orbital eccentricity of about 0.12.
 It orbits too close to Gliese 15 A to be located in the habitable zone and is unlikely to harbour life.